phpstan/phpstan/website/src/_posts/from-minutes-to-seconds-massive-performance-gains-in-phpstan.md

 ```

 I’m really excited about these improvements and can’t wait till you try them out!
 I’m looking forward to your feedback.

----

-Do you like PHPStan and use it every day? [**Consider supporting further development of PHPStan on GitHub Sponsors**](https://github.com/sponsors/ondrejmirtes/).
-I’d really appreciate it!